 I-1.
-Please report number of instructional faculty members in each category for Fall 2000.
+Please report number of instructional faculty members in each category for Fall 2001.

 The following definition of instructional faculty is used by the American Association of University Professors (AAUP) in its annual Faculty Compensation Survey.
 Instructional Faculty is defined as those members of the instructional-research staff whose major regular assignment is instruction, including those with released time for research.
-Institutions are asked to whose major regular assignment is instruction, including those with released time for research.
 Institutions are asked to EXCLUDE:

-(a) instructional faculty in preclinical and clinical medicine (b) administrative officers with titles such as dean of students, librarian, registrar, coach, and the like, even though they may devote part of their time to classroom instruction and may have faculty status, (c) undergraduate or graduate students who assist in the instruction of courses, but have titles such as teaching assistant, teaching fellow, and the like (d) faculty on leave without pay, and (e) replacement faculty for faculty on sabbatical leave.
+- (a) instructional faculty in preclinical and clinical medicine - (b) administrative officers with titles such as dean of students, librarian, registrar, coach, and the like, even though they may devote part of their time to classroom instruction and may have faculty status, - (c) undergraduate or graduate students who assist in the instruction of courses, but have titles such as teaching assistant, teaching fellow, and the like - (d) faculty on leave without pay, and - (e) replacement faculty for faculty on sabbatical leave.